OscarJin/OscarJin/README.md

 👉 Major in Mechanical Engineering

 👀 Current Research Topics:
-- Computational Design and Simulation of Robots
+- Computational design and simulation of tensegrity robots
+- Temperature monitoring in the process of additive manufacturing using GNN techniques

 ### Enjoy Coding